Intertwining the Busemann process of the directed polymer model: Proofs in the inverse-gamma environment

-\begin{proof}[Proof of Theorem~\ref{murho-th1}] Translation-ergodicity follows because the mapping $\Daop$ respects translations.
-Consistency can be proved from the definition.
-Consistency also follows from the uniqueness of $\mu^{\lambda_{\parng{1}{N}}}$ as the invariant distribution of the parallel transformation because the projection in question commutes with the transformation.
+\begin{proof}[Proof of Theorem~\ref{murho-th1}] Shift-ergodicity of $\mu^{\lambda_{\parng{1}{N}}}$ follows from shift-ergodicity of $\nu^{\lambda_{\parng{1}{N}}}$, because of Lemma~\hyperref[sta_prea]{\ref*{sta_pres}\ref*{sta_prea}}.
+Consistency follows from the uniqueness of $\mu^{\lambda_{\parng{1}{N}}}$ as the invariant distribution of the parallel transformation because the projection in question commutes with the transformation.
 We prove the continuity claim by constructing coupled configurations that converge almost surely.